openMLA/photon-ultra-controller-rp2040/src/README.md

 ### Tools

+In terms of hardware, I would suggest either using a [pico debug probe](https://www.raspberrypi.com/products/debug-probe/) to upload code, reset the pi and read the serial output, or a raspberry pi zero for the same application.
+You really don't want to have to unplug the board and press the reset button every time you want to try a new version of the code.
+Future versions of the board should make wiring SWD and UART readout easier.

 I am not experienced enough with C to make a solid recommendation, but for the project I used Microsoft Visual Studio Code.
 With extensions:

 * cmake
 * serial monitor  (so we can get some information back from the pico)